SiliconLabs/wisun-br-linux/README.md

 Then, compile with:

+    cd wisun-br-linux/
     cmake -G Ninja .
     ninja

-And finally, install the service with:
+Finally, install the service with:

-    ninja install
+    sudo ninja install

 > No script for any start-up service is provided for now.

-## Launch
+## Launching

 You have to provide a configuration file to the Wi-SUN border router.
-An commented example is available in `/usr/local/share/doc/wsbrd/examples/wsbrd.conf`.
+A commented example is available in `/usr/local/share/doc/wsbrd/examples/wsbrd.conf`.

     cp -r /usr/local/share/doc/wsbrd/examples .
     <edit examples/wsbrd.conf>

 You can copy and edit it.
-You will notice you need certificates and keys to authenticate the Wi-SUN nodes of your network.
+You will notice that you need certificates and keys to authenticate the Wi-SUN nodes of your network.
 The generation of these files is described in [[Generate Wi-SUN PKI]].
 For now, you can use the certificates examples installed in `/usr/local/share/doc/wsbrd/examples/`.

-You will also need to provide the path of the UART representing your EFR device.
+You will also need to provide the path of the UART representing your RCP device.

 Finally, you will launch `wsbrd` with: